What do you like best about the business you’re in?

 Participating in the Expo helps Observer to be known outside the boundaries of our own two communities, to be known to a larger number of businesses and respected by those businesses.
 I consistently get calls from HRCC members who want to learn about the Observer.
 They are interested and aware even if they don’t advertise, and we’re glad to know them.

-Heights Observer is a 2017 Expo Silver Sponsor.
+Heights Observer is one of HRCC’s valued Expo media sponsors.
 Publisher Bob Rosenbaum is a proud Cleveland Heights resident, and owner of The MarketFarm, providing content strategy, content development, and community-based marketing for smaller organizations.
-For more information about participating in the 2017 HRCC Business Expo on May 4, please visit hrcc.org/expo.
+For more information about participating in the HRCC Business Expo, please visit hrcc.org/expo.

 Photo credit: Joe Pollack, Pollack Studios